 If causal factors leading to housing unaffordability are not resolved over multiple generations, the social stratification will start to resemble countries like Russia, where a small elite control a vast share of the country’s total wealth.

-When home prices soar out of reach, the gap between the haves and the have nots dramatically increases.
 The result?
 A society where the threat of class warfare would loom large.
 According to a 2010 study conducted by the University of Warwick, a society’s level of happiness is tied less to measures of quantitative wealth and more to ties of qualitative wealth.
 This means that how a person judges their wellbeing in comparison to their neighbors has more of an impact on their happiness than their objective standard of living.
 At the same time, when a system no longer provides opportunities for the majority to partake in wealth building, it not only robs those who are excluded of opportunities, but also of their dignity.

 San Francisco and the Bay Area have long been committed to values which embrace inclusivity and counterculture.
 To see these values fraying so publicly adds insult to injury for a region once defined by its progressive social fabric.
 In the face of resentment it is human to want revenge.
 But regressive policies such as heavily taxing technology companies or real estate developers are unlikely to shift the balance.